torvalds/linux/Documentation/networking/filter.rst

   op:16, jt:8, jf:8, k:32    ==>    op:8, dst_reg:4, src_reg:4, off:16, imm:32

-So far 87 internal BPF instructions were implemented.
+So far 87 eBPF instructions were implemented.
 8-bit 'op' opcode field has room for new instructions.
 Some of them may use 16/24/32 byte encoding.
 New instructions must be multiple of 8 bytes to preserve backward compatibility.

-Internal BPF is a general purpose RISC instruction set.
+eBPF is a general purpose RISC instruction set.
 Not every register and every instruction are used during translation from original BPF to new format.
 For example, socket filters are not using ``exclusive add`` instruction, but tracing filters may do to maintain counters of events, for example.
 Register R9 is not used by socket filters either, but more complex filters may be running out of registers and would have to resort to spill/fill to stack.

-Internal BPF can be used as a generic assembler for last step performance optimizations, socket filters and seccomp are using it as assembler.
+eBPF can be used as a generic assembler for last step performance optimizations, socket filters and seccomp are using it as assembler.
 Tracing filters may use it as assembler to generate code from kernel.
-In kernel usage may not be bounded by security considerations, since generated internal BPF code may be optimizing internal code path and not being exposed to the user space.
+In kernel usage may not be bounded by security considerations, since generated eBPF code may be optimizing internal code path and not being exposed to the user space.
-Safety of internal BPF can come from a verifier (TBD).
+Safety of eBPF can come from a verifier (TBD).
 In such use cases as described, it may be used as safe instruction set.

 Just like the original BPF, the new format runs within a controlled environment,